An engaging trivia game that is a top pick for groups and multiple ages.

-Some felt the cost was a bit too high, and occasionally reviewers received damaged pieces, so quality control could be improved.
+Some felt the cost was a bit too high, and occasionally reviewers received damaged pieces.

 Trivia lovers praise the challenging questions and fun, broad range of trivia this classic Hasbro game has to offer.
 It also stands out for being playable for all generations and being an updated version with a beautiful design.
 The high quality of both the content and physical game make this a top choice.

 A few felt this should come with boxes for the cards, and cards may tend to slump over.

 An ideal option for families, especially for those with younger children; this is a fun, fast-moving game.

 Trivia lovers with families rave about this game, giving it top marks for how entertaining and fun it is.
 A top pick for a family game night, particularly for families with younger children, this game also stands out for its good quality and attractive artwork.
 It's also an ideal choice for Disney fans.